 Accordingly, her work has explored the cultural representation of the relationship between spatial expressions of the Francoist collective ideology and the preservation of a repressed Republican counter-memory in the post-war period, as well as the adult rationalisation of postmemory.
 She is also concerned with theoretical aspects of memory, particularly forms of individual resistance to dominant memory narratives, as well as the interaction between cosmopolitan and national memory narratives.

-Dr Ryan is currently working on two projects, the first of which is an analysis of the critically overlooked theme of memory and spatiality in Contemporary Spanish narrative, while the second is a multidisciplinary study of the transformation in Spanish memory culture since the mid-1990s.
+Dr Ryan has recently completed a monograph on the critically neglected theme of memory and spatiality in Contemporary Spanish narrative.
+She is currently working on two book projects: a multidisciplinary study of the transformation in Spanish memory culture since the mid-1990s, and a study of one of Spain's foremost women writers, Almudena Grandes.

 Presentation of Papers